b0nes164/GPUPrefixSums/README.md

 &nbsp;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Chained Scan relies on two concepts to function properly: guaranteed forward progress of threads and fair scheduling of thread groups.
+Decoupled Lookback relies on two concepts to function properly: guaranteed forward progress of threads and fair scheduling of thread groups.
 This is because we are effectively creating threadblock level spinlocks during the lookback phase of the algorithm.
 Without these guaruntees, there is a chance that a threadblock never unlocks or that a threadblock whose depedent aggregate is already available is kept waiting for a suboptimal period of time.
 Thus, hardware models without these features may not see the same speedup or may fail to work altogether.
 If you wish to read more about the portability issues, and some of the general challenges of implementing chained decoupled scan, I would highly recommend reading Raph Levien’s [blog](https://raphlinus.github.io/gpu/2020/04/30/prefix-sum.html) detailing his experience with it.
 To read more on the issue of GPU workgroup progress models I recommend this [paper](https://arxiv.org/abs/2109.06132).
 &nbsp;

 &nbsp;